GrainLearning/grainLearning/docs/source/rnn.rst

 A simple example can be found in `tutorials <https://github.com/GrainLearning/grainLearning/tree/main/tutorials/rnn>`_.
 Such tutorial has three main parts:

 1. **Prepare the pre-trained model:** Load a model using ``grainlearning.rnn.predict.get_pretrained_model()``.
-2. **Create a callback function to link to `DynamicSystem`:** Function in which the predictions are going to be drawn.
+2. **Create a callback function to link to `BayesianCalibration`:** Function in which the predictions are going to be drawn.
 3. **GrainLearning calibration loop.**

 In this case, `synthetic data` was considered: we took one example from our triaxial compression DEM simulations.